 From simple mending chores to decorative textile art, this machine has a wide range of capabilities that will keep even a skilled sewist interested.

-- 110 BUILT-IN STITCHES: The Project Runway Limited Edition computerized sewing machine includes 110 utility, decorative and heirloom stitches
+- 165 Unique built-in stitches: The Brother XR9550PRW Project Runway machine includes 110 built-in utility, decorative and heirloom stitches including 8...

 Note: Sponsored link